manishraj34/CS-Fundamental/oops.md

 ## 8) Similarity between structure and class?

+- Both are container types, meaning that they contain other types as members.

+- Both have members, which can include constructors, methods, properties, fields, constants, enumerations, events, and event handlers.
+- Both can implement interfaces.

 ## 9)when to use structure over class?
 - If the size of the instance is below 16 bytes.
+- Structures are preferred for object design for data storage like array.